simo97/Loki/README.md

 ## Features

 - extract data to one shift according to the data we are looking for

+## Work In Progress
-- Search for quoted tweet
+- Search for quoted tweet for indexing